 Join a morning guided sightseeing tour of this magical city that was worshiped by gods and people.
-The bus will pass from the centre of the modern city where the must-see places are located and when you finish, you will feel that you have seen the best of Athens, including the Acropolis and the New Acropolis museum.
+The bus will pass through the centre of the modern city where the must-see places are located, and when you finish you will feel that you have seen the best of Athens, including the Acropolis and the New Acropolis museum.

-JANUARY – DECEMBER: Juniors <19 and E.U. students are free.
+JANUARY – DECEMBER, Juniors under 19 and European Union students are free of charge.

 The tour services include: